interstitialRedirectModalTitle

 Summer

-From blooming cactus to deeply shaded old-growth forests, the hottest months of the year bring out some of the most unusual and amazing nature sights in Wisconsin.
+From blooming cactus to deeply shaded old-growth forests, the hottest months of the year bring out some of Wisconsin's most unusual and amazing nature sights.

-Pro-tip: If you go hiking at any of our preserves in the summer, use insect repellent to ward off the mosquitos, flies and ticks that also enjoy summer weather.
+Pro tip: If you go hiking at any of our preserves in the summer, wear sunscreen and use insect repellent to ward off ticks, mosquitos, flies and other biting pests.

 Peak Prairie Season